Moggill

 Table Chart PROFILE FAQ

-Workforce participation in Moggill is higher at 70.4%, compared to Greater Brisbane's 64.5%.
-Key industries for employment among residents are health care & social assistance, education & training, and professional & technical services.
-Education & training has a particularly high share of employment, at 1.5 times the regional level.
-However, accommodation & food services are under-represented, with only 4.4% of Moggill's workforce compared to Greater Brisbane's 6.7%.
+This is based on AreaSearch's aggregation of statistical area data and is 0.6% below Greater Brisbane's rate of 4.0%.
+Workforce participation in Moggill is 70.4%, compared to Greater Brisbane's 64.5%.
+Key industries include health care & social assistance, education & training, and professional & technical services.
+Education & training has a particularly strong representation with an employment share 1.5 times the regional level.

-The area appears to offer limited local employment opportunities, as indicated by the difference between the Census working population and resident population.
-In the year to June 2025, the labour force decreased by 1.7%, with a 2.0% decline in employment leading to a rise in unemployment of 0.3 percentage points.
-This contrasts with Greater Brisbane's employment growth of 4.4% and labour force growth of 4.0%, accompanied by a fall in unemployment of 0.4 percentage points.
-Jobs and Skills Australia's national employment forecasts from Sep-22 suggest potential future demand within Moggill.
-These projections estimate national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
-Applying these projections to Moggill's employment mix indicates local employment should increase by 7.0% over five years and 14.2% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not consider localised population projections.
+However, accommodation & food services are under-represented at 4.4% compared to Greater Brisbane's 6.7%.
+The predominantly residential area appears to offer limited local employment opportunities as indicated by the difference between Census working population and resident population.
+Over the 12 months to September 2025, labour force levels decreased by 3.8%, while employment declined by 3.6%, resulting in a fall of 0.3 percentage points in unemployment rate compared to Greater Brisbane's growth of 3.8% in employment and 3.3% in labour force with a 0.5 percentage point decrease in unemployment rate.
+State-level data from QLD as of 25-Nov shows employment contracted by 0.01%, losing 1,210 jobs, with an unemployment rate of 4.2%.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest a potential future demand within Moggill.
+These projections estimate national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Moggill's employment mix suggests local employment should increase by 7.0% over five years and 14.2% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment

-What is the employment situation in Moggill?
+What is the employment situation in the suburb of Moggill?

-How has employment changed recently in Moggill?
+How has employment changed recently in the suburb of Moggill?

-The workforce participation rate in Moggill is 70.4%, which represents the proportion of working-age residents who are either employed or actively seeking work.
+The workforce participation rate in the suburb of Moggill is 70.4%, which represents the proportion of working-age residents who are either employed or actively seeking work.
 This high participation rate indicates strong workforce engagement and economic vitality.
 The local rate leading the Greater Brisbane average of 64.5%, indicating stronger workforce attachment in the local area.

-Moggill shows notable specialization in education & training, which employs 13.8% of the local workforce compared to 9.4% regionally.
+The suburb of moggill shows notable specialization in education & training, which employs 13.8% of the local workforce compared to 9.4% regionally.
 This moderate specialization indicates some local strength in the sector.
 The area also shows above-average employment in 1 other sectors, contributing to a distinctive economic profile.

-Based on Jobs and Skills Australia projections applied to Moggill's industry mix, employment is expected to grow by 7.0% over the next five years and 14.2% over ten years.
+Based on Jobs and Skills Australia projections applied to the suburb of Moggill's industry mix, employment is expected to grow by 7.0% over the next five years and 14.2% over ten years.
 This exceeds the national forecast of 6.6% over five years, suggesting the area's industry composition is well-positioned for future growth.
 Steady growth is anticipated across multiple sectors, providing diverse employment opportunities.

-Moggill's employment market shows above-average performance nationally, placing in the top half of areas assessed.
+The suburb of moggill's employment market shows above-average performance nationally, placing in the top half of areas assessed.
 Employment indicators suggest healthy labour market conditions relative to other regions.
 Recent job advertisement trends show the broader employment region saw a 9.4% decline, ranking 14.0th out of 37 regions nationally.

-Skilled workers will find excellent opportunities in Moggill, with knowledge-intensive sectors comprising 47.1% of local employment.
+Skilled workers will find excellent opportunities in the suburb of Moggill, with knowledge-intensive sectors comprising 47.1% of local employment.
 Key sectors for skilled workers include health care & social assistance (16.0%), education & training (13.8%), and professional & technical (11.7%).
 With projected employment growth of 7.0% over five years, demand for skilled workers is expected to remain strong.

 Income